The Sixth St. cul-de-sac at Old Memorial Park is completed and is ready for landscaping, to be completed by the end of October:

 The Sixth St Reconstruction Project blog has been dormant since April because there have no more meetings or policy-related issues.
 All construction-related news is being provided by the City’s Public Works staff via the Notify Me service.
-I’ll post some photos of the landscaping around the new cul-de-sac at Old Memorial Park when that’s completed later this fall.
+I’ll post some photos of the work on the new cul-de-sac at Old Memorial Park as that’s worked on later this fall.

 Last Friday’s email newsletter (delivered via the City’s Notify Me service) included this: